12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 6. Pursuit of Learning

 Healthcare is always changing and developing as research and new information emerge.
-You are a new nurse jumping into a new career, and it is vital you continue to be a sponge.
-Employers want to know you will take the advice of veteran nurses and ask questions when you have any doubts about what to do.
-Make sure you mention your commitment to learning and becoming the best nurse you can possibly be.
+Employers want to know you will take the advice of veteran nurses, ask questions and participate in professional development.

 Tips for Writing Your Student Nurse Resume